Facinorous-420/dick-docs/src/pages/en/more/contributing.md

     cd dick

-  3. Edit the config file to let DICK know how to connect to your ASS instance, hopefully not a production one
+  3. Edit the .env file to your needs:

-  4. Go back to the root of `dick` and install the dependencies for the frontend:
+    cp .env.example .env

-    npm i
+    nano .env

-  5. Lastly we can start DICK in development mode:
+  4. Lastly we can start DICK in development mode:

     npm start:dev